sefodopo/keyseebee/README.md

  * USB-C connector on the 2 sides.
  * TRRS cable for connecting the 2 halves (for power and UART communication between the 2 halves).
  * 2 STM32F072 MCU, with hardware USB DFU bootloader and crystal less USB;
- * Only onboard SMD component (except for the switches and TRRS connector).
+ * Only onboard SMD components (except for the switches, TRRS connector, and optional components).
+ * 2 SPI OLED 128x32 3.3V (optional not SMD)
+ * 2 EC11 Rotary Encoder (optional not SMD)
  * [Plate files](cad/) (optional).

 ## Inspiration